New Zealand: Demographics

-New Zealand is a predominantly urban country, with % of the population living in urban areas, and % of the population living in the seven cities with populations exceeding 100,000.
+New Zealand is a predominantly urban country, with % of the population living in urban areas and % in the seven cities with populations exceeding 100,000.
 Auckland, with over 1.4 million residents, is by far the largest city.
 New Zealand cities generally rank highly on international livability measures.
 For instance, in 2016, Auckland was ranked the world's third most liveable city and Wellington the twelfth by the Mercer Quality of Living Survey.